-Per person spending for St. Patty’s Day is expected to be the second highest in recorded history at $40.77 per person (last year was the highest at $42.96.
-Interestingly enough, St. Patrick’s Day spending is expected to fall in line with pandemic holiday spending, which has been consistently been about the same or higher for the past year.
+Per person spending for St. Patty’s Day is expected to be the second-highest in recorded history at $42.33 per person (2020 was the highest at $42.96).
+And total spending on St. Patrick’s Day will top $5.87B this year.
+Cha-ching!

 We put together an infographic on St. Patrick’s Day spending and trends that’ll provide some interesting insights on how people are marking the occasion.
 As always, you can copy and paste the embed code at the bottom to embed this infographic on your site.